-The Main Campus Library at the University of Birmingham’s Edgbaston Campus has made the final 4 in the 2019 SCONUL Awards.
+The Main Campus Library at the University of Birmingham’s Edgbaston Campus has made the final four in the 2019 SCONUL Awards.

 The 2019 awards received fifteen high calibre submissions and the judging panel found the decision making and short listing process hard.
-After careful consideration the judges announced that the Associated Architects-designed Library had been short listed for the awards.
+After careful consideration the judges announced that the University of Birmingham’s new library had been shortlisted for the awards.

 The winners will be unveiled at the Library Design Awards event on Tuesday 26th November 2019 at the Royal Armouries Museum in Leeds.
 You can see details of all the finalists here.

-The University of Birmingham Library splits 17,000 sq.m of floor space over six levels.
+The University of Birmingham Main Campus Library splits 17,000sq.m of floor space over six levels.
 A series of lightwells run throughout, utilising optimum daylight, whilst automatic blinds respond accordingly to provide solar shading.
-Half of the ground floor atrium is dedicated to open access facilities, with the remainder populated by I.T facilities.
+Half of the ground floor atrium is dedicated to open access facilities, with the remainder populated by IT facilities.